 Programs & Education

-Our programs are primarily focused around congenital CMV 1) education and 2) screening.
+Our advocacy programs are primarily focused around advocacy congenital cytomegalovirus (CMV) prevention education and newborn screening.

 We deliver education about congenital CMV to women of childbearing age through digital platforms, strategic partnerships, public health initiatives, and grassroots advocacy efforts.

 We advocate for the screening of newborns so we may properly evaluate and identify these babies to enroll them in the proper treatment as standard of care.
 Our definition of treatment includes options such as anti-viral therapy, early intervention services, ongoing monitoring protocols, and/or physical, occupational, speech therapy and modalities as appropriate.

 Learn more about our activities and impact below.

 OBJECTIVE: Establish an ambassador program for top CMV advocates by 2020.

 New in 2019!
 In keeping with our grassroots history, the National CMV Foundation is piloting volunteer project groups of our organization, called CMV Community Alliances, in five to ten locations nationwide.
 Community Alliances are made up of individuals affected by congenital CMV that are willing to provide support to others within their local community, increase awareness of congenital CMV per our three target audiences, and raise critical funds to support outreach efforts and find meaningful treatments so we may ultimately STOP CMV from causing devastating consequences for babies.